chinamike65/hugo-tuolesi/content/book2/book2en.md

 If the karmic hurdles caused by the broken precepts of the supreme yoga group are to be eliminated, only the deity of the supreme yoga group can be eliminated, and none of the others can be eliminated.

-The karma of the ten evil karma, such as the karma that both those who learn Buddhism and those who do not learn Buddhism, can be eliminated by reciting the Thirty-Five Buddhas Repentance and other scriptures.
+The karma of the ten evil karma, such as the karma that both those who learn Buddhism and those who do not learn Buddhism, can be eliminated by reciting the Thirty-Five Buddhas of Repentance and other scriptures.

-Including committing the five uninterrupted sins, that is, killing the father, killing the mother, killing an arahant, giving birth to the body and blood of a Buddha, breaking the karma of reconciling with the Sangha, and reciting the thirty-five Buddha repentance texts can also be eliminated.
+Including committing the five uninterrupted sins, that is, killing the father, killing the mother, killing an arhat, giving birth to the body and blood of a Buddha, breaking the karma of reconciling with the Sangha, and reciting the Thirty-Five Buddhas of Repentance texts can also be eliminated.

-When Master Tsongkhapa was practicing in Vokachelong, Tibet, Master Tsongkhapa recited the thirty-five Buddha repentance texts, and did prostrations one hundred thousand times while reciting.
+When Master Tsongkhapa was practicing in Vokachelong, Tibet, Master Tsongkhapa recited the Thirty-Five Buddhas of Repentance texts, and did prostrations one hundred thousand times while reciting.

-After 100,000 recitations, the ten evil karma and other serious sins were all eliminated, thirty-five Buddhas appeared in person, and Master Tsongkhapa saw thirty-five Buddhas with his own eyes.
+After 100,000 recitations, the ten evil karma and other serious sins were all eliminated, the Thirty-Five Buddhas of Repentance appeared in person, and Master Tsongkhapa saw the Thirty-Five Buddhas of Repentance with his own eyes.

 Master Tsongkhapa is the incarnation of Manjushri.

 Why do it?
 Those of us who study with him should do this.
-This is an expression, and it is the standard for us to practice the Fa.
+This is an expression, and it is the standard for us to practice the Dharma.

 Therefore, whether it is the Kadam School or the Gelug School, they should recite the thirty-five Buddha repentance texts at night, once or three times, and then go to sleep.

 If you go to sleep without reciting, your masters will say, "You have no sin?
 You have no karma?
 You just sleep like this?"
 Very strict.

-The merits of the thirty-five Buddhas' repentance texts are explained in Jia Caojie's writings, and the merits are extremely great.
+The merits of the Thirty-Five Buddhas of Repentance texts are explained in Jia Caojie's writings, and the merits are extremely great.

-Therefore, Master Tsongkhapa attaches great importance to the thirty-five Buddha's repentance in the aspect of eliminating karmic obstacles in the Dharma.
+Therefore, Master Tsongkhapa attaches great importance to the Thirty-Five Buddhas of Repentance in the aspect of eliminating karmic obstacles in the Dharma.

 In the tantric sect, there are four deities in the esoteric sect.
 In the deity of Shibu, the mantra of the Buddha of the Buddha and the heart mantra of Guanyin Bodhisattva are the most important ones in the deity of Shibu.
 It can only eliminate the relapse karma below the Ministry of affairs, and cannot eliminate the karma of relapsed karma above the deity of the Ministry of affairs.

 Because Guanyin Bodhisattva is the deity of Shibu.

-After receiving the empowerment of the deity of Shibu, there are also precepts, which are the precepts of the bodhisattva.
+After receiving the empowerment of the deity of Shibu, there are also vows, which are the vows of the bodhisattvas.

-If you break the bodhisattva precepts, you can get rid of it by reciting the Great Compassion Mantra, and you can also get rid of it by reciting "Om Mani Pami Hum", but you can't get rid of it if you break the tantric precepts of the Supreme Yoga Department.
+If you break the bodhisattva vows, you can get rid of it by reciting the Great Compassion Mantra, and you can also get rid of it by reciting "Om Mani Pami Hum", but you can't get rid of it if you break the tantric precepts of the Supreme Yoga Department.

 When it came to the deity of the lineage, Tsongkhapa attached great importance to Vairocana Bodhi Buddha.

 In the deity of the Yoga Department, great importance is attached to the Great Sun Tathagata.

-The Yoga Department also has Vajrasattva, which is a single image of Vajrasattva, and also has a hundred-character mantra, which ends with the word "A".
+The Yoga Department also has Vajrasattva, which is a single image of Vajrasattva, and also has a Hundred-syllable mantra, which ends with the word "Ah".

 The Vajrasattva of the Yoga Department can only eliminate the sins of breaking precepts below the Yoga Department.
 The ten evil karma, the five uninterrupted sins and other karma can be eliminated, but the karma of the Supreme Yoga Department who has broken the Tantric precepts cannot be eliminated.

 Vajrasattva of the double body is the deity of the Supreme Yoga Department, which can eliminate all karmic obstacles, including all karmic obstacles that break the precepts of the four tantric schools.

 The blessings of Buddhas and Bodhisattvas are great, as are the blessings of teachers, but why can’t we get this blessing?
-Our karma is very heavy, and the karma tightly shuts the door of body, speech, and mind, so the blessings cannot get in.
+Our karma is very heavy, and the karma tightly shuts the doors of body, speech, and mind, so the blessings cannot get in.

 After our karmic hurdles are reduced, blessings can easily enter our body, speech, and mind.